How to Start an LLC?

 What is an LLC?

-A limited liability company is a business structure in which the owners are not held personally liable for their business’s debts or liabilities.
+In the United States, an LLC; which stands for Limited Liability Company; is a corporate structure that shields its owners from personal liability for the company’s debts or liabilities.
 This structure combines the attributes of a sole proprietorship and a partnership.
 An LLC can have one owner or several owners.

 An LLC helps protect your assets should your business be sued or go bankrupt.
 You may lose your business, but your personal assets would be safe from creditors.